Position Management and Controls

 To be able to use those controls, the position needs to first be converted to Smart.
 Once this is done, all orders will be linked to each other and Altrady will manage the relationships between them — alongside all that needs to occur throughout the position's duration.
 Conversely, a Manual position only offers analytics and no Smart control.

-If you have any doubts, please feel free to chat with our customer support service
+If you have any doubts, please feel free to chat with our customer support service, linked at the bottom of this page.

 Thank you!